dotnet/docs-aspire/docs/app-host-overview.md

 builder.Build().Run();
 ```

-The help visualize the relationship between the app host project and the resources it describes, consider the following diagram:
+To help visualize the relationship between the app host project and the resources it describes, consider the following diagram:

 :::image type="content" source="media/app-host-resource-diagram.png" lightbox="media/app-host-resource-diagram.png" alt-text="The relationship between the projects in the .NET Aspire Starter Application template.":::